mduguay/mockex-work/README.md

 - Avoid select when saving quote

 - Start and stop market via API
+ - A kill signal needs to be sent to all stocks

 - Make read multiple SQL async - Stress test
 - Transaction wrapper for CreateTrade